clubcapra/takin/takin_estop/README.md

 `rostopic echo /takin_estop_status`

-The publisher is setup to publish only the real value of the robot, this means that if the node can't access the gpio pin, it won't publish anything.
+The publisher is setup to publish only the current status of the robot.
+This means that if the node can't access the gpio pin, it won't publish anything as the status would be undetermined.

 ## Troubleshooting
 If you're having issue with this package there might be two cause.